 (iii) July 1, 2010, for a child who turned twelve years old before July 1, 2010;

-the court shall inquire whether the child has received notice of his or her right to request legal counsel from the department or supervising agency and the child's guardian ad litem.
+the court shall inquire whether the child has received notice of his or her right to request an attorney from the department or supervising agency and the child's guardian ad litem.
 The court shall make an additional inquiry at the first regularly scheduled hearing after the child's fifteenth birthday.
-No inquiry is necessary if the child has already been appointed counsel.
+No inquiry is necessary if the child has already been appointed an attorney.

-(7) For the purposes of child abuse prevention and treatment act (42 U.S.C.
+(8) For the purposes of child abuse prevention and treatment act (42 U.S.C.
 Secs.
 5101 et seq.) grants to this state under P.L.
-93-247, or any related state or federal legislation, a person appointed pursuant to this section shall be deemed a guardian ad litem to represent the best interests of the minor in proceedings before the court.
+93-247, or any related state or federal legislation, a person appointed pursuant to this section shall be deemed a guardian ad litem.

 (2) The legislature recognizes that when children are provided attorneys in their dependency and termination proceedings, it is imperative to provide them with well-trained advocates so that their legal rights around health, safety, and well-being are protected.
 Attorneys, who have different skills and obligations than guardians ad litem and court-appointed special advocates, especially in forming a confidential and privileged relationship with a child, should be trained in meaningful and effective child advocacy, the child welfare system and services available to a child client, child and adolescent brain development, child and adolescent mental health, and the distinct legal rights of dependent youth, among other things.
 Well-trained attorneys can provide legal counsel to a child on issues such as placement options, visitation rights, educational rights, access to services while in care and services available to a child upon aging out of care.
 Well-trained attorneys for a child can: